Mr-Mappie/mappie/website/src/posts/object-mapping/posts/via.md

 ---
-title: "Reusing Mappers"
+title: "The Via Operator"
-summary: "Reusing other mappers."
+summary: "Reusing other mappers using the via operator."
 eleventyNavigation:
-  key: Reusing Mappers
+  key: The Via Operator
   parent: Object Mapping
   order: 7
 ---